lamystere/endless-orgasm-machine/README.md

 ### But I like orgasms...

-Having to wait for it makes it more intense!
+Having to wait for it while being right at the edge makes it more intense!
 Trying to resist getting close is a turn-on for some.
-When you're ready to end the torture simply set it to manual mode and leave it running.
-It can also be used after orgasms to determine when the refractory period has subsided enough to begin the next round of pleasuring.
+When you're ready to end the edging you can use "Control: Orgasm" to allow you to finish after a chosen number of minutes... or simply set it to "Control: Manual" and leave it running.
+It can also be used after orgasms to determine exactly when the refractory period has subsided enough to begin the next round of pleasuring.

 ![Screenshot](doc/Screenshot.png)

 ## Setup
 - Install [VSCode](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) extension
 - Open this repo and let all the PlatformIO dependencies download
-- Configure your wifi ssid and password at the top of [data/config.json](data/config.json) or leave it to broadcast its own access point: EOM
+- Configure your wifi ssid and password at the top of [data/config.json](data/config.json) or skip this step to let it broadcast its own access point: ```EOM```.
+You can have it both ways: Set it up to connect to your home wifi but if you're away EOM will go into access point mode after it fails to find it.
 - Under ```PlatformIO -> Project Tasks -> esp32dev -> Platform``` choose ```Build Filesystem Image``` then ```Upload Filesystem Image```
 - Under ```PlatformIO -> Project Tasks -> esp32dev -> General``` choose ```Build``` then eventually ```Upload and Monitor```
 - Watch for your device's IP address to be displayed in the monitor window (In access point mode it is 192.168.4.1)

 ## Web UI

 [The UI](eomui/README.md) is hosted on the ESP32 itself and can be found by visiting the IP address of your device using https.
 You can watch the serial output to determine the IP or use your own means.

-Example: If the IP is the default in acces point mode: ```192.168.4.1``` you should visit ```https://192.168.4.1/ui``` (you will need to accept the security warning for self-signed certificates).
-It will automatically open a websocket connection to the websocket endpoint at ```https://192.168.4.1/```
+Example: If the IP is the default in acces point mode: ```192.168.4.1``` you should visit ```http://192.168.4.1/ui``` (you will need to accept the security warning for self-signed certificates).
+It will automatically open a websocket connection to the websocket endpoint at ```http://192.168.4.1/```

 ## Wait, isn't this the Edge-o-Matic 3000?